-- 1. Slacken the Axis Knob #33, using the balance weight as a handle - 2.
+- 1. Slacken the Axis Knob #33, using the Balance Weight as a handle - 2.
 Incline the axis to any degree up to 30 degrees - 3.
-Tighten the Axis Knob #33 - 4.
-Observe the performance of the unit: - ➤ If the yacht is moved repeatedly through the correct heading, the Hydrovane is still too responsive and the vane axis should be inclined farther. - ➤ If the yacht returns too slowly to the correct heading, increase responsiveness by moving the vane axis and Vane closer to vertical. - 5.
+Tighten the Axis Knob #33 to hold inclination - 4.
+Observe performance: - ➤ If the yacht is moved repeatedly through the correct heading, the Hydrovane is still too responsive, and the Vane axis should be inclined farther. - ➤ If the yacht returns too slowly to the correct heading, increase responsiveness by moving the Vane axis and Vane closer to vertical. - 5.
 If necessary, combine these adjustments with alterations in the position of the Ratio Knob to obtain optimum performance.
 Remember, boat balance and sail trim are key!